16th Annual Celebration of Student Scholarship and Creativity

 Gerrymandering and How to Find it:A Mathematical Approach

-Nicholas Small ’25, Mathematics, Computer Science major
+Nicholas Small ’25, Mathematics and Computer Science major

 The Significance of Symmetry: Exploring T-numbers and their role in virus survival and behavior